Carreau/phd-dissertation/parts/cells.rst

     Should cite `Pollard2003`

     - Some network need actin, some other do not.
 (Fletcher review 2010)
     - NPF
     - Polymerase, (depolymerase severing),
     - crosslinker,
       - // like fascine

-        - rotate like alpha-acitinnin
+        - rotate like alpha-actinin
         - effect of cross linking distance :cite:`Morse20..`

     - stabilizing

-    - Moleular motors.
+    - Molecular motors.
+      - can act as a crosslinker

     - interphase, cellule prepare for division